Ashrafi Commends PMs Saudi Visit For Strengthening Economic Ties - UrduPoint

 Ashrafi Commends PM's Saudi Visit For Strengthening Economic Ties

-Chairman of Pakistan Ulema Council Hafiz Muhammad Tahir Mehmood Ashrafi on Monday lauded Prime Minister Muhammad Shehbaz Sharif's recent visit to Saudi Arabia, highlighting its potential to foster economic cooperation and fortify bilateral relations between the two nations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2024) Chairman of Pakistan Ulema Council Hafiz Muhammad Tahir Mehmood Ashrafi on Monday lauded Prime Minister Muhammad Shehbaz Sharif's recent visit to Saudi Arabia, highlighting its potential to foster economic cooperation and fortify bilateral relations between the two nations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Apr, 2024) Chairman of Pakistan Ulema Council Hafiz Muhammad Tahir Mehmood Ashrafi has lauded Prime Minister Muhammad Shehbaz Sharif's recent visit to Saudi Arabia, highlighting its potential to foster economic cooperation and fortify bilateral relations between the two nations.

 In a media talk, he said both the countries are keen in expanding their partnership in various sectors.